 These peaceful women’s rights activists may face up to 20 years in jail for their work on women’s rights in Saudi Arabia.

-Two more prominent women human rights activists – Samar Badawi, Nassima al-Sada – have been detained in Saudi Arabia.
+Two more prominent women human rights activists – Samar Badawi, Nassima al-Sada – have also been detained in Saudi Arabia.
 Samar Badawi has been repeatedly targeted and interrogated by the Saudi Arabian authorities for her human rights activism.
 In 2014, she was subjected to a travel ban and was also arrested in 2016 for her human rights work.
 She is the sister of imprisoned blogger Raif Badawi, who was sentenced to 10 years in prison and 1,000 lashes for setting up a website for public debate.

 Nassima al-Sada has campaigned for civil and political rights, women’s rights and the rights of the Shi’a minority in the Eastern Province of Saudi Arabia for many years.
 She has also campaigned for the right of women to drive and for the end of the repressive male guardianship system.